 - developing a plan to complete graduation requirements on time

 - seeking out relevant contacts and information related the program(s) of interest (see below)

 In general, it is not recommended for students to complete required courses in chemistry, biology or nutrition when they are off-campus.
-Students do, however, complete courses for college distribution requirements.
-GPHS major may use these opportunities toward the major’s “experiential learning” requirement, if approved in advance.
+Students may petition to complete courses for college distribution requirements.
+GPHS majors may also use these opportunities toward the major’s “experiential learning” requirement, if approved in advance.

 For the Global Learning Program, contact the University office and your College’s Global Learning advisor:

 - CHE Global Learning advisors: Paul Fisher (email@example.com) and Deanne Maxwell (firstname.lastname@example.org), Academic Surge A (Ag Quad)